TooJuicyNCh3wy/Java-notes/Andy's Notes.md

 - [10.1]() A superclass defines common behavior for related subclasses.
 An interface can be used to define common behavior for classes (including unrelated classes)

 -----------------------------------------------------
-# Chapter I - Intro to Computers, Programs & Java
+# I - Intro to Computers, Programs & Java
 Trust me no one needs to understand this unless like if you really wanna know heres a summary

 [W3 Schools](https://github.com/aalons012/Java-notes/blob/main/W3%20Schools/1%20-%20Java%20Tutorial/02%20-%20Intro.md)